asimwe1/rust_chatapp/site/guide/6-state.md

   The database engines supported by `#[database]` are *synchronous*.
 Normally, using such a database would block the thread of execution.
 To prevent this, the `run()` function automatically uses a thread pool so that database access does not interfere with other in-flight requests.
-See [Cooperative Multitasking](../overview/#cooperative-multitasking) for more information on why this is necessary.
+See [Multitasking](../overview/#multitasking) for more information on why this is necessary.

 If your application uses features of a database engine that are not available by default, for example support for `chrono` or `uuid`, you may enable those